Tag Archives: pugs

 Some supplements can help assure that you get enough of the vital substances the body needs to function; others may help reduce the risk of disease.
 But supplements should not replace complete meals which are necessary for a healthful diet – so, be sure you eat a variety of foods as well.

 Unlike drugs, supplements are not permitted to be marketed for the purpose of treating, diagnosing, preventing, or curing diseases.
-That means supplements should not make disease claims, such as “lowers high cholesterol” or “treats heart disease.”
+That means supplements should not make disease claims, such as “lowers high cholesterol” or “treats heart disease” and differently than drugs, they don’t cause addiction to some people, but if you know someone who is addict to this, you should try this listings in Houston to get them help.
 Claims like these cannot be legitimately made for dietary supplements.
 For more accurate information visit Observer.com.

 Are there any risks in taking supplements?